acc1729/anethaathira/characters/people.md

 Thomas's striking efficiency with his craft has earnt him the gaze of several powerful groups of people, as well as Alektrozh herself.
 In combat, Thomas can invoke a prayer to Alektrozh, binding everyone near him to a promise with her.
 Breaking the promise causes black flames to wick up and consume those who defile it.

+## Jizo

+### Region: Central Ordia
+### Druid

+Jizo is an Illithid male who made his way up from the underdark after the elder brain died, He met the druid Isaac in his search for refuge, and Isaac's burning passion consumed him like a wildfire.
+Jizo learnt of the natural workings of the world from the druid, and is beginning to process and understand them himself.
+Jizo, being a mindflayer, continues to eat sentient beings.
+Such is the way of the world.

 ## Malcolm